mks-mia/gemini-api-nodejs/README.md

 This project is a simple **Node.js + HTML** web app that uses the **Google AI Studio API** to demonstrate AI text generation on a webpage.
 It is designed to show a cleaner separation of frontend and backend responsibilities compared to an older, purely client-side approach.
 This website focuses primarily on functionality, so the user interface is intentionally minimal.

-link to previous web app: https://github.com/mks-mia/healthweb
+link to previous web app github source code: https://github.com/mks-mia/healthweb

 ## Features